 People who abuse opioids may not be thinking about reversing the effects of such drugs.
 Consequently, the burden may fall on friends and family members.
 Good samaritans may also want to invest in nasal sprays containing naloxone in the event they encounter someone overdosing on opioids.

-The manufacturer expects to roll out over-the-counter Narcan Nasal Sprays by the end of summer.
 Please share your thoughts about naloxone nasal sprays in the comment section below.